heidi-y/harmswayexhibit/pages/LookingBack.md

 This incredible photograph taken by John H. Carroll Jr. illustrates just how powerful stroms can be in destroying our homes.

 {% include feature/audio.html objectid="a169" width="50" %}
 On December 22nd, 2022 Chris Kretz released this episode on the clean up process following Hurricane of 1938.
-Part of his podcast, [The Long Island History Project](https://www.longislandhistoryproject.org/cleaning-up-after-the-hurricane-of-1938/) Chris Kretz does a wonderful job collecting local experience narratives from Long Island resident Jonathan C. Bergman.
-Check out Kretz' website for more interesting epsidoes about Long Island's history!
+Part of his podcast, [The Long Island History Project](https://www.longislandhistoryproject.org/cleaning-up-after-the-hurricane-of-1938/) Chris Kretz does a wonderful job interviewing Long Island resident Jonathan C. Bergman in this episode.
+Check out Kretz' website for more interesting episodes about Long Island's history!